Minimalist - Interior - Design Style Cost Guide

 -

-Designer fees are usually separate and can be hourly, fixed, or a percentage of your total budget.
-Clarify this during your consultation so there are no surprises when planning expenses.
+The designer fee is separate and can be hourly, fixed, or a percentage of the project cost.
+Clarify this during your consultation to avoid any surprises when budgeting.

 -